Brassicaceae: Mustard Family — Miscellaneous

 Notes:

 This is a common sight on beaches along the entire Pacific coast.
 It is more or less prostrate, with decumbent to erect stems and fleshy, pinnately-lobed leaves.
 Pink to lavender flowers are in more or less terminal clusters.
 The fruits (“rockets”) are distinctive, dry and light with two conspicuous “horns” at the joint.
-The fruits can survive for some days in the water as they float their way to another beach.
-Photos #1-2 by CJH.
+The fruits can survive for some days in the water, perhaps floating to another beach.
+Photos #1 – 2 by CJH.

 Sea Rocket